openedx/edx-documentation/en_us/shared/course_assets/course_wiki.rst

 About the Course Wiki
 ***********************

-Every course has a wiki that you can set up in a way appropriate for your course.
+Courses can optionally configure a wiki application and set it up for appropriate use in your course.
 If you have specific expectations for how the wiki should be used, communicate these expectations to your learners and staff.
 You can :ref:`seed the wiki<Seeding the Wiki>` with specific content and provide a skeleton structure and some exemplars.
 At the beginning of the course, explain